Solanum nigrum: Toxicity

 Solanine levels in S. nigrum have been tested, and the plant is rarely fatal.

-Solanine poisoning symptoms may occur when immature green fruit (looks similar to green peas) or mature leaves are ingested raw.
-They are typically delayed for 6 to 12 hours after ingestion.
+Solanine poisoning symptoms may occur when immature green fruit or mature leaves are ingested raw.
+There is typically a delay of 6 to 12 hours after ingestion for symptoms to occur.
 Initial symptoms of toxicity include fever, sweating, vomiting, abdominal pain, diarrhea, confusion, and drowsiness.
 Death from ingesting large amounts of the plant results from cardiac arrhythmias and respiratory failure.
 Livestock have also been poisoned from nitrate toxicity by grazing the mature leaves and green berries of S. nigrum.
-However, in central Spain, the great bustard (Otis tarda) may act as a seed disperser of European black nightshade (Solanum nigrum).
-Black nightshade is highly variable, and some advise to avoid eating the berries unless they are a known edible strain.
+In central Spain, the great bustard (Otis tarda) may act as a seed disperser of European black nightshade (Solanum nigrum).
+Black nightshade is highly variable, and some advice says to avoid eating the berries unless they are a known edible strain.
 The toxin levels may also be affected by the plant's growing conditions.
 The toxins in S. nigrum are most concentrated in the unripe green berries, and immature fruit should be treated as toxic.
 Most cases of suspected poisoning are due to consumption of leaves or unripe fruit.
 There are ethnobotanical accounts of S. nigrum young leaves and shoots being boiled as a vegetable with the cooking water being discarded and replaced several times to remove toxins.
 Solanine is practically insoluble in water and can be destroyed by boiling but not by baking.
 S. nigrum's leaves may be different from this perspective.
 Young cooked leaves of Solanum complex sp. are a source of many useful nutrients similar to levels found in spinach.
 Solanum complex berries have been consumed since ancient times.